Mahāsaṅghika Vinaya

 Just as a person with clear eyes can avoid the dangerous evil path.

-There are wise people in the world who can dwell far away from all evil.
+There are wise people in the world who can keep away from evil.

 Vessabhū Buddha, the Tathāgata, worthy of offerings, the perfectly enlightened one, first spoke this pātimokkha to his quiet sangha: